davidcoleman007/bashcodeshift/README.md

 A toolkit for bash script transformations, built with TypeScript on top of bash-traverse to provide a jscodeshift-style API for bash script transformations.

+**IMPORTANT**
+Status: Experimental.
+Designed for real-world bash transformation, but not yet stable enough to treat as a drop-in engine for production refactors.

 ## Features

 - **jscodeshift-like API**: Familiar API for writing transforms, similar to jscodeshift